 My cozy sweater wrapped vases fit right in on this farmhouse winter tablescape, don’t you think?

 This beautiful snowflake ornament is a favorite of mine every year!
 I love using it throughout Christmas and into winter as decor.

 I scored those awesome big magnolia blooms this year at the Dollar Tree, can you believe it?
 I grabbed a boat load of them and put them all over my tree mixed in with red poinsettias!

 The snowflakes I made with wooden craft sticks make a perfect backdrop for this winter table.
 I think I may go crazy with these next year and make enough to cover a whole wall!!
 They are so cute.

 Instead of using a typical table runner, I used a scarf to provide some added texture.

 Don’t forget to always take a walk around your house to see what items you can pull into your tables.
 You’d be surprised how many things can be re-purposed so you don’t have to go out and buy more decor to make a beautiful farmhouse winter tablescape.

 What is your favorite part about this farmhouse winter tablescape?
 What are you doing around your house to transition from Christmas to winter?

 Source List for Farmhouse Winter Tablescape:

-Vintage Glassware – Family Heirloom (but you can score some fun vintage glassware finds on Etsy)
+- Vintage Glassware – Family Heirloom (but you can score some fun vintage glassware finds here)